mayconrpgm/mondrian_doc_gen/README.md

 # Mondrian Cube Schema Documentation Generator

-A command line utility based on Python that parses the schema definition for mondrian cubes and generates a html documentation based on the described metadata.
+A command line utility based on Python that parses the schema definition for mondrian cubes and generates a reposive HTML documentation based on the described metadata.

+It reads the tables and columns definitions for cubes and dimensions and describe then using the `caption` and `description` tags inside each element to describe then in the documentation.

 ## Requirements